This article is from The Discourse’s Cowichan Valley newsletter. Sign up to get it in your inbox.

 Locals know the place where Cowichan Lake Road, Somenos Road and Sherman Road meet in North Cowichan as Berkey’s Corner.
 It’s a curious name, one that has survived a great deal of change at that location.
 Notably, Berkey’s Corner no longer has any corners — the intersection now boasts a roundabout.

-Today and in coming weeks, Curious in Cowichan will answer your questions about neighbourhoods, communities and landmarks.
-(If you missed it — fill out our quick survey on the place you call home.)
+Today and in coming weeks, we’ll answer your questions about neighbourhoods, communities and landmarks.

 How did Berkey’s Corner get its name?
 The question today comes from Isabel Rimmer, who wanted to learn more about the history of that spot.
 Thanks, Isabel!

 Berkey’s Corner is on unceded traditional territories of the Quw’utsun (Cowichan) people, who have occupied the area for millennia.
 It is close to many significant sites, including the historical village of S’amunu and the settlement and burial site at Ye’yumnuts.
 Artifacts uncovered at Ye’yumnuts include a cutting blade that originated in a volcano in Oregon, and jade tools from the Fraser Canyon.

 Ken, Glen and Lowell Berkey opened Berkey Brothers Auto Service in 1937, according to a 2006 article in the Cowichan News Leader Pictorial.
 Their garage was at a busy intersection, where the Island Highway met the Lake Cowichan Highway.
 (Both highways have since been rerouted.)
 Ken later bought out his brothers and ran the place, renamed Berkey’s Auto Service, with his wife, Fannie, until 1967.

 The article in the Pictorial quotes their daughter, Gail Doney.
 “It was a popular place because the location was ideal,” she said.
 “So many people stopped there and we got to know lots of them.”